 Kerri Moriarty actually didn't plan on getting married at all, and it certainly wasn't on her bucket list for a life well lived.
 But as her relationship with her boyfriend, Chris Taylor, deepened, he caught her by surprise and she ended up saying yes despite herself.
 However, it was important to her that she keep her last name and that they signed a prenuptial agreement.

 A traditional wedding was most definitely not in the cards.
-They vetoed a church setting, choosing instead to marry at Boston's Battery Wharf Hotel.
+They vetoed a church setting, choosing instead to marry at Boston's Battery Wharf Hotel, where Next Level Films captured the action.
 Kerri's brother acted as the registrar and married the pair outdoors, deciding who said their vows first after the toss of a coin!

 They wrote the most beautiful and original of very modern vows, including saying "I do" to "Do you take each other, for eva?
 For eva eva?" which was also written in curly script across their wedding-cake topper.

 Kerri kept it real during the service by admitting that none of us are perfect but saying to Chris, "I promise to be the best person for you."
 Chris praised his new wife's independence and business acumen, announcing to the congregation that Kerri "makes being successful look easy."